RichardValerosoUniverse/World-at-35/README.md

 Am I hallucinating?
 Am I in the state of DELUSIONS?
 The answer is Not applicable to me!

-Am I in the Washington State?
-The answer is Yes.
-Washington, D.C.
+Am I in the United States Of America?
+The answer is YES, I am at the moment in Washington,DC.

+A lot will happen as I will be travelling in all my Kingdoms in Canada and in the Philippines.
+I definitely own the Planetarium, the Universo and Mundo.
+I am everywhere!!! 👀 👁️ 👀 👁️

 I am insane to be SANE.

-I love 💕 currencies, cryptography and more.
+I love 💕 currencies, gold 🥇 🪙 cryptography and there are a lot more.

 Again, it is what it is nevertheless.
 Precisely!